bmckenzie93/wild-water-world/README.md

   From here I need to redo the drink finder application and do media querys for normal size and mobile size screens.
 }

+# 3-26-2020 {
+  [4:30pm]
+  I just created a new section to search drinks by type of alcohol.
+I think it looks really nice.

+  [5:00pm]
+  Time to make my 'normal' media querie styleing.
+}